What Is Aragon?

 If your wallet has difficulty recognizing the ANT tokens once you’ve transferred them, check out EtherScan to get the contract address and decimals to point your wallet in the right direction.

 Making it easy to create and manage organizations on the blockchain is an important step for blockchain usability.
-If Aragon succeeds in its mission to get many organizations on its platform, the network effects for transactions and efficiency between organizations could be enormous.
-However, with the project still pre-release, it’s still not clear how well Aragon will do implementing the platform and getting buy-in from existing companies.
+Aragon has taken steps forward in its mission to get many organizations on its platform and the network effects for transactions and efficiency between organizations could be enormous.
+We will have to wait and see if full decentralization is achieved, and what the results of the Aragon 0.6 launch will be.